 To whatever combo he plays in, Michel Benita brings a rich, sure and melodious sonority, which is as much indebted to Scott LaFaro for its finesse as to Charlie Haden for its virtues of simplicity, without forgetting the steadiness of a Dave Holland who pairs up with the most complex drummers around, and the expressive cantabile of Nordic bass players such as Arild Andersen, Palle Danielsson and Anders Jormin.

 In 2001, he joins Erik Truffaz’s Ladyland combo (Mantis, Blue Note).
-Most recently, forming a new trio with sax player Gaël Horellou and drummer Philippe Garcia, two younger musicians (Cosmik Connection), he finds the time to write the music for several documentaries.
+Then, forming a new trio with sax player Gaël Horellou and drummer Philippe Garcia, two younger musicians (Cosmik Connection), he finds the time to write the music for several documentaries.
 Michel now has his ears attuned to experimentation and cross disciplines, which he has explored since 1996 as the beloved composer of Hilton McConnico, decorator, photographer, designer, and also scenographer of Hermès, for whom he has already composed the music for 5 exhibitions or fashion shows in France and Japan.
-As Michel commences his fifth decade, his career has taken another decisive turn with his new project, Drastic, with a new album, which makes him shiver with excitement in the act of creation and in reaching new audiences.
+As Michel commences his fifth decade, his career takes another decisive turn with an electronic project, Drastic, with a new album, which makes him shiver with excitement in the act of creation and in reaching new audiences.

 In 2012, two major albums.
 First a live double CD by Palatino (Romano, Ferris, Fresu, Benita), a collective band reunited for a one shot concert in Grenoble’s MC2 (Naïve).
 Then his first recording produced by Manfred Eicher on ECM, as a member of Trio Libero, formed by english saxophonist Andy Sheppard with Seb Rochford on drums.